 This survey was designed to explore the avenues nurses have taken, and would prefer to take, for their professional development.
 It is important that the issues nurses face in trying to meet their professional development requirements are understood.

 NZNO is keen to secure ‘competent systems’ that assess and maintain nurses’ competence, too.
-The current drive for safe staffing across/ in concert with the 21 district health boards embraces seven elements (Refer to Safe Staffing Campaign pages).
-One of these seven elements recognises the need for a skilled and knowledgeable workforce:
+The drive for safe staffing across and in concert with the 21 district health boards embraces seven elements.
+One of these seven elements recognises the need for a skilled and knowledgeable workforce.

 All NZNO members must have support to acquire and use the knowledge and skills they need to do their jobs safely and well.
 This requires dedicated time and resources for study and encouragement from management to acquire skills and knowledge.
 Competencies and qualifications must be established for all health workers to extend and improve their skills and patient care.

 Patient safety goes hand-in-hand with competent nursing practice.
 NZNO hopes this survey report will contribute to the ongoing discussions and planning for nurses’ professional development.